singaldhruv/homepage-jekyll/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a data nerd who loves maths, statistics, finance and economics. **I am actively looking for full-time roles in the US (starting in Summer 2024) in research and development across tech, quantitative finance and investment banking.**
+I am a data nerd who loves maths, statistics, finance and economics. **I am actively looking for full-time roles in the US (starting in Summer 2024) in applied research and development in AI and software.**

-Currently, I am a PhD resident at [(Google) X](https://x.company), where I am working on a moonshot to solve climate change using ML/AI and financial engineering.
+Currently, I am a PhD resident at [(Google) X](https://x.company), where I am working on two moonshots to solve climate change using ML/AI and financial engineering.

 Alongside that, I am a PhD student in Finance at [Columbia Business School](https://home.gsb.columbia.edu).
 I am interested in exploring research questions in asset pricing, macroeconomics, information economics and international finance.
 Previously, I was a research associate at [Adobe Research](https://research.adobe.com), Bangalore where I worked on research projects in machine learning, computer vision, data mining and marketing.